MichaelYagi/plexshowtime/README.md

 This is one of my apps for the TidByt.
-It pulls media data from a Plex server using a Plex token.
+It randomly pulls media data from a Plex server using a Plex token.

 You can choose from many options.